The Importance of Date Nights for Parents Who Homeschool

 Whether it’s once a week or once a month, put it on the calendar.
 Otherwise, it likely will not happen.

-When my husband and I were first married, we found that our summers were extremely busy.
-We had all sorts of outside demands placed on our time.
+When my husband and I were first married, we found our summers were extremely busy.
+We had lots of outside demands placed on our time.

 We decided to write D&M Weekend (for Dennis & Michelle) on three of the weekends for the summer.
 That way, if someone asked us to do something on one of those dates, we could honestly say that we already had something planned rather than seeing an “open” weekend where we had hoped to spend time together.